Dear Investor Challenge,

 On the JSE you might be tempted to consider the DBXWD ETF, but I’d recommend you don’t, for two reasons.
 Firstly it charges 0.68% in fees per year, and for an ETF that’s a lot, but more importantly, avoid it because you’re going to pay far more capital gains tax (CGT) than you really should.

-This deserves a full article on it’s own, but to be brief, capital gains tax isn’t really capital gains tax, it’s mostly inflation taxing with a little capital gains on top.
+This deserves a full article on it’s own (edit, I’ve written it, here it is), but to be brief, capital gains tax isn’t really capital gains tax, it’s mostly inflation taxing with a little capital gains on top.
 Investing in Rand means you will pay far more capital gains than someone who invests in Dollars or Pounds for example.
 A huge amount more, there is no upper limit.
 You could in effect be paying an infinite % of capital gains tax, or even pay CGT on a loss.
 A better idea would be to invest in a currency that has lower levels of inflation, I chose the Dollar, just to give myself the maximum choice in funds.

 So here is my criteria in picking a world fund: